TouchNetix/axutils/README.md

 SUBSYSTEM=="hidraw", ATTRS{idVendor}=="28e9", ATTRS{idProduct}=="2f08", MODE="0666"
 ```

 The changes will apply on the next bootup.
-To apply the changes immediatly:
+To apply the changes immediately:

 ```console
 sudo udevadm control --reload-rules